shaadclt/TextAutocomplete-LSTM-Tensorflow/README.md

 ## Project Overview
 This project consists of the following components:

-- Data Preparation: The FAQs about Metridash are used as the dataset for training the LSTM model.
+- **Data Preparation**: The FAQs about Metridash are used as the dataset for training the LSTM model.
 The text is tokenized and preprocessed to create input sequences and corresponding output labels.
-- Model Training: A Sequential model is built using TensorFlow and Keras.
+- **Model Training**: A Sequential model is built using TensorFlow and Keras.
 The model architecture includes an Embedding layer, followed by two LSTM layers, and a Dense layer with softmax activation.
-- Model Evaluation: The model is trained on the input sequences and evaluated using categorical cross-entropy loss and accuracy metrics.
+- **Model Evaluation**: The model is trained on the input sequences and evaluated using categorical cross-entropy loss and accuracy metrics.
-- Text Autocomplete: Once the model is trained, it can be used to generate text predictions.
-Given a starting phrase "Metridash uses", the model predicts the next word iteratively to autocomplete the phrase.
+- **Text Autocomplete**: Once the model is trained, it can be used to generate text predictions.
+Given a starting phrase, the model predicts the next word iteratively to autocomplete the phrase.

 ## Getting Started
 To run this project, follow these steps: